PySpark (Apache Spark) Developer Test

 This skill evaluates a developer’s use of User Defined Functions (UDFs) in Spark and the performance implications associated with them.
 It includes creating UDFs in Python/Scala, registering them with SparkSession, and understanding how UDFs bypass Catalyst optimization.
 Candidates are also assessed on alternatives like using built-in functions, expr(), or SQL expressions when possible.
 Mastery of this area is important to write performant and scalable Spark code that doesn’t degrade execution plans or cause serialization issues.

-Testlify helps you identify the best talent from anywhere in the world, with a seamless
+Testlify helps you find the best talent anywhere in the world with a smooth and simple hiring experience.

 6x